Best subset selection is robust against design dependence: Introduction

 Variable selection in high-dimensional sparse regression has been one of the most central topics in statistics for decades.
 Consider $n$ independent and identically distributed (i.i.d.) observations $\{\bx_i, y_i\}_{i=1}^n$ from a linear model: \beq y_i=\bx_i^\top\bbeta^*+\epsilon_i, \quad i\in[n], \eeq where $\bx_i$ is a $p$-dimensional design vector, $\epsilon_i$ is random noise that is independent of $\bx_i$ and has sub-Gaussian norm $\lVert\epsilon_i\rVert_{\psi_2}$ bounded by $\sigma$, $\bbeta^*\in\R^p$ and $\norm{\bbeta^*}_0 = s<n$.
 The major goal of high-dimensional variable selection is to learn the active set of the true regression coefficients, namely $\cS^* := \{j: \beta^*_j \neq 0\}$, when $p$ enormously exceeds $n$.

-One well-established principle for high-dimensional variable selection is to penalize empirical risk by model complexity, thus encouraging sparse solutions.
+One well-established principle for high-dimensional variable selection is to penalize empirical risk by model complexity, thereby encouraging sparse solutions.
 Specifically, consider

 where $\cL(\bbeta)$ is a loss function, and where $\rho_{\lambda}(\bbeta)$ is a model regularizer.
 Classical approaches such as AIC \citep{Aka74, Aka98}, BIC \citep{Sch78} and Mallow's $C_p$ \citep{Mal73} use the model size, i.e., the $L_0$-norm of the regression coefficients, to penalize negative log-likelihood.
 Though rendering nice sampling properties \citep{BBM99,ZZh12}, such $L_0$-regularized methods are notorious for its computational infeasibility; in general the program has been shown to be NP-hard \citep{FKT15}.
 The past three decades or so have witnessed massive endeavors on pursuing alternative penalty functions that yield both strong statistical guarantee and computational expediency in the high-dimensional regime.
-Such efforts have given rise to a myriad of pivotal and powerful methods for variable selection, such as the SCAD \citep{FLi01, FPe04, FLS18}, LASSO \citep{Rob96, CDS98, ZY06}, adaptive LASSO \citep{Zou06}, elastic net \citep{ZHa05}, MCP \citep{Zha10}, among others.
+Such efforts have given rise to a myriad of pivotal and powerful methods for variable selection, such as LASSO \citep{Rob96, CDS98, ZY06}, SCAD \citep{FLi01, FPe04, LWa15, LWa17, FLS18}, adaptive LASSO \citep{Zou06}, elastic net \citep{ZHa05}, MCP \citep{Zha10}, among others.
 We also refer the readers to \cite{BVa11}, \cite{Wai19} and \cite{FLZ20} for comprehensive introduction to recent development in high-dimensional variable selection.

-Theoretically, there has been intensive study on when these penalized methods enjoy model consistency, i.e., recovering the true model with probability converging to one as $n, p \rightarrow \infty$. \cite{ZY06} establish the sufficient and nearly necessary conditions for model consistency of the LASSO estimator $\hat\bbeta^{\lasso}$.
+Theoretically, there has been intensive study on when these penalized methods enjoy model consistency, i.e., recovering the true model with probability converging to one as $n, p \rightarrow \infty$.
+Write $\by = (y_1, \ldots, y_n) ^ {\top}$ and $\bX = (\bx_1, \ldots, \bx_n) ^ {\top}$. \cite{ZY06} established the sufficient and nearly necessary conditions for model consistency of the LASSO estimator $\hat\bbeta^{\lasso}$.
 One of the most crucial conditions involved is the well-known irrepresentable condition, which says that there exists a constant $\eta > 0$ such that